elephantscale/es-training-new/kafka/slides/Kafka-Metrics.md

 ## Metrics Library: Counters

- * A counter is used to 'count' things.Number of messages in queue, …etc
+ * A counter is used to 'count' things.Number of messages in queue, ...etc

  * Counter is an AtomicLongCan be incremented or decremented